alufolie91/saturn-32p/README.md

 [SRB2Kart](https://srb2.org/mods/) is a kart racing mod based on the 3D Sonic the Hedgehog fangame [Sonic Robo Blast 2](https://srb2.org/), based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).

 ## Nepanus Fork
 A fork of a fork.
-This hardcodes many features that I personally enjoy using. btw its pronounced nep-a-nus :^)
+This hardcodes many features that I personally enjoy using or I thought would be good customization. btw its pronounced nep-a-nus :^)

 ## Features (Nepanus)
 - Sneaker Extension with mini-turbos
 - Additive Mini-turbos
+- Customizable mini-turbo gains
 - More to come!
 - All added features are toggable via convars

+## New cvars
+- sneakerextend Default value: On
+- additivemt Default value: On
+- bluesparktics Default value: 20
+- redsparktics Default value: 50
+- rainbowsparktics Default value: 125

 ## Dependencies